Yabina/WEB-SERVER/README.md

-# Module 7 - Unit Test and API Integration
+# Module 8 - Finishing with Web Frameworks

-Set up a test framework for unit testing client and non-client JavaScript.
+Followed video to place the new updates to the Backend Added the update user and task functions for updating Profile and tasks Added Escape.js

-Finally got everything to work
+Debugged errors encountered and got it to work
-- Used the same form teacher used but Added Update Task
-- Added a test for Update Task
-- Added Edit button with Prompts for EDIT